Are you looking to get PRP treatment for your hair?

 Step 3: Injections

 The PRP is then injected into the scalp at several points.
-Although generally painless, an anaesthetic cream can also be applied to the scalp to maximise patient comfort.
+Although generally painless, vibratory anesthesia can also be applied to the scalp to maximise patient comfort.

 It is possible to resume daily activities immediately after the treatment.